20 July 2023

 The Australian Government co-contribution initiative supports low and middle-income earners by boosting their super contributions, helping to grow their retirement savings.
 Put simply, the Government matches a certain amount of contributions you make to your super, up to a maximum amount of $500.
 There is eligibility criteria you need to meet.
 Any co-contribution gets paid directly into your super account after you’ve lodged your tax return for that year, proving your income.

 If you’re being paid by an employer

 If you’re a contractor paid via your employer’s payroll, you should receive compulsory super payments from your employer.
 So it can be worth checking to see if you’re getting paid what you’re owed.

 According to the ATO, if you’re a contractor paid mainly for your labour, then you might be considered an employee for superannuation purposes.
 That means you could be entitled to contributions paid into your super account by your employer.

-If you're not sure, you can use the ATO's employee/contractor decision tool to find out who should be paying your super.
-This is an important check so you don't miss out on any owed super.
+If you're not sure, you can use the ATO's 'Am I entitled to super?' tool to find out whether you are entitled to super from that employer.
+This is an important check so that you don't miss out on any owed super.